hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 -------------------------
 Before the next chapter we need to make some simple modifications to our **main.tf** and **outputs.tf** files.

-In **main.tf** comment out everything below the first resource in the file:
+In **main.tf** delete everything below the first resource in the file:

 ```hcl
 resource "azurerm_resource_group" "myresourcegroup" {